 Our testers loved the fit and design of this short.
 For those allergic to silicone, the stitching around the legs sans chemical stickiness will be a welcome reprieve.
 Also, for those who might feel chafing on their legs due to exposed seams, this short boasts "no seams inside the legs, and a Powerband compressive cuff," meaning this short is smooth inside and out.
 Some testers thought the short was "a bit snug" and that ordering one size up than their usual wouldn't be a terrible idea.

 However, the primary complaint in the comfort area had to do with the thickness of the fabric.
-Intended to be "abrasive-resistant," the thicker fabric can feel a bit much on a hot summer day, these shorts are, well, hot.
+Intended to be "abrasive-resistant," the thicker fabric can feel a bit much on a hot summer day.
 However, testers took this short on 120-mile rides, proclaiming them the ideal endurance short.
-If you tend to "run hot," you might want to reserve the Louis Garneau Fit Sensor for early morning rides, night rides or cooler weather conditions (think: Spring or Fall).
+If you tend to "run hot," you might want to reserve the Louis Garneau Fit Sensor for early morning rides, night rides, or cooler weather conditions (think: Spring or Fall).

 Padding and Protection

 The Fit Sensor is constructed from a very soft, forgiving fabric that is kind to your skin, even after a lot of miles.
-In this respect, it is comparable to other top-of-the-line shorts, such as the Castelli Free Aero Short and the SUGOI RS Pro Bib.
+In this respect, it is comparable to other top-of-the-line shorts.

 Testers were so confident in the short's well-constructed chamois and overall protection that they took these shorts on rides over 100 miles, cross bike rides on bumpy jeep roads and reported that the shorts dampened off-road conditions just as well as it did on pavement.
 The chamois's 3D construction, reinforced seams, and high-quality foam protected testers, and after a wash, it was ready for another go.

-Our testers found only one fault with this short — its lack of breathability.
-Granted, it's better than old-school wool shorts on a hot day, but with so many lighter options available, the Fit Sensor is a more appropriate choice for cooler conditions: a ride in early spring or fall when you want a little extra fabric.
+Granted, it's better than old-school wool shorts on a hot day, but with so many lighter options available, we thought that the Fit Sensor is a more appropriate choice for cooler conditions: a ride in early spring or fall when you want a little extra fabric.

 The high-quality fabric in this Louis Garneau model feels like it could last forever.
 In fact, that's one of the major selling points of this short-- that it is built to withstand minor falls and scraps more so than other, thinner shorts.
 Throughout our dedicated testing, the short showed zero signs of wear.
 The reinforced seams and "folded over" edges prevent fraying that usually occurs on shorts that use the raw edges of a silicone strap around the legs.

-Nothing is more classic than a basic black cycling short.
-While we can't tout fancy colors or cuts, this short offers a classic look, like one Aubrey Hepburn might have worn, had she been a cyclist.
-With an athletic and sleek design, these shorts look great on a bike.
+Nothing is more classic than basic black for cycling shorts.
+While we can't tout fancy colors or cuts, this short offers a classic look, with simple lines and a no-nonsense all-business in the saddle look.

-The Fit Sensor 7.5 is an excellent all-around short and a very worthy recipient of our Best Buy Award.
-Its design, fabric, chamois and overall fit made it an extremely comfortable short that made long rides in the saddle enjoyable.
+The Fit Sensor 7.5 is an excellent all-around short.
+The design, fabric, chamois, and overall fit made it an extremely comfortable short that made long rides in the saddle enjoyable.
 This pair excelled especially in its quality construction that made our testers remark that they would have no reservations about taking this short on a ride over 100 miles - and then, they did-- with smiles after all those miles.

 While some online reviews suggested the chamois did not offer as much protection as they hoped, our testers found nothing lacking with the protection provided.
-The short performed excellently across all our metrics except for the soak-test, where it took an exceptionally long time to dry, indicating that these shorts aren't the best for handling rainy or wet conditions.
+The short performed excellently across all our metrics except in breathability, where it took an exceptionally long time to dry, indicating that these shorts aren't the best for handling rainy or wet conditions.

 We love everything about this high-quality short, especially the apparent care that went into its design.
-With high marks for its fabric, durability, comfort, fit, and style, the Louis Garneau Fit Sensor 7.5 is your best option for short, medium and long rides.
-If you are riding in extremely hot or wet conditions, there are better shorts out there for those specific demands, but for a short that is built to go the miles, it's hard to find a better option than this model offered by Louis Garneau.
+With high marks for its fabric, durability, comfort, fit, and style, the Women's Louis Garneau Fit Sensor 7.5 is a solid short for medium and long rides.
+However, if you are riding in extremely hot or wet conditions, you might want to check out others in our bike short roster.